Intrinsic Locking¶

 object).

-on the same object instance, only one thread will execute the method at a time. - Different Instances: If threads are working on different instances of the class, they can run synchronized methods simultaneously.
+If multiple threads attempt to access the increment() method on the same object instance, only one thread will execute the method at a time due to synchronization.
+However, if the threads are working on different instances of the class, they can execute the synchronized methods simultaneously without interference.

 class Counter {